Red Coat Trail

-The Red Coat Trail is a 1300 km route that approximates the path taken in 1874 by the North-West Mounted Police in their March West from Fort Dufferin to Fort Whoop-Up.
+The Red Coat Trail is a 1300 km route in Canada that approximates the path taken in 1874 by the North-West Mounted Police in their March West from Fort Dufferin to Fort Whoop-Up.

 Route description

 A number of highways in southern Manitoba, Saskatchewan, and Alberta roughly follow the original route.

 In Alberta, the trail follows Highways 3, 4, 61, 889, and 501.

 In Saskatchewan, Highway 13 is designated as Red Coat Trail.
 The travel corridor from the Manitoba–Saskatchewan border to Winnipeg follows Manitoba PTH 2.